mrparag94/JRVS-Webpack/README.md

 # JRVS-Webpack
-JQuery, React, Vue 3 and Svelte all in one Webpack config
+JQuery, React, Vue 3 and Svelte all in one Webpack Boilerplate

 ## Features
 - JQuery 3.5.1